well-shark/oui2json/README.md

 # oui2json

-> From Wikipedia:
->
 > An organizationally unique identifier (OUI) is a 24-bit number that uniquely identifies a vendor, manufacturer, or other organization.
 > ...
 > In MAC addresses, the OUI is combined with a 24-bit number (assigned by the assignee of the OUI) to form the address.
 The first three octets of the address are the OUI.
+(From Wikipedia)

 Convert `oui.txt` to `oui.json`.